Collaborations

 2015

-Costume design and creation for the video clip "Les Corbeaux" by Klô Pelgag.
+Costume design and creation for Klô Pelgag's "Les Corbeaux" video clip.

 Parures en voile de ramie dévoré grâce à des techniques de sérigraphie artisanale.
 Fidèle à l’univers mystérieux, ludique, et souvent surréaliste de Klô Plegag, cette immense collerette contient des motifs cachés de fraises, de bananes, de beignes et de crème glacée.